yeaminr/auto-deploy-scheduler/README.md

 ## Auto Deployment Client.

-The environments listed below run the auto deployment client script on a recurring schedule.
+All environments should run the auto deployment client script on a recurring schedule.
+The client script can be found at:
 ```shell
 /opt/hyperanna/bin/run-deploy.sh
 ```